 Our business and affairs are managed under the direction of the Board.
 Pursuant to our charter and bylaws, the Board is divided into three classes, designated Class I, Class II, and Class III.
-At the Annual Meeting, a Class II director shall be elected for a three-year term.
+At the Annual Meeting, two (2) Class III directors shall be elected for three-year terms.
 Directors are elected for a staggered term of three years each, with a term of office of one of the three classes of directors expiring each year.
 Each director will hold office for the term to which he or she is elected or until his or her respective successor is duly elected and qualified.

-Arthur S. Ainsberg has been nominated for re-election for a three year term expiring in 2025.
-If elected, Mr. Ainsberg will continue to serve as the Lead Independent Director and Chair of the Nominating and Corporate Governance Committee, and member of the Audit Committee and Compensation Committee.
+Karin Hirtler-Garvey and Lowell W. Robinson have been nominated for re-election for a three-year term expiring in 2026.
+If elected, Ms. Hirtler-Garvey will continue to serve as Chair of the Audit Committee, member of the Compensation Committee and member of the Nominating and Corporate Governance Committee, and Mr. Robinson will continue to serve as Chair of the Compensation Committee and member of the Audit Committee.

-Mr. Ainsberg is not being proposed for election pursuant to any agreement or understanding between him and the Company or any other person or entity.
+Ms. Hirtler-Garvey and Mr. Lowell are not being proposed for election pursuant to any agreement or understanding between them and the Company or any other person or entity.